scipy-conference/scipy-conference/manual/committees/tutorials.rst

   suited.
 For the selection it is important that you do some research about the quality of the tutors as teachers, as this is a critical parameter for increasing the quality of the tutorial tracks.

+* Get reviewers besides the two tutorials co-chairs to help review.
+Let everyone know that the reviews will be shared with the submitters.
+Comments are particularly important in addition to the score values.

 * Take notes about the submissions, because these are going to be important, specially for providing feedback in non-acceptance mails.